 The ITU-D Study Question 6/2 on ICTs and the Environment, was approved by the World Telecommunication Development Conference 2017.
 It will cover the 6/2 on ICTs and climate change and 8/2 on Strategies and policies for the proper disposal or reuse of telecommunication/ICT waste material.

 ICTs play a key role in addressing the major challenges related to climate change and sustainable development.
 Question 6/2 will study the opportunities of ICTs for monitoring climate change, mitigating and adapting to its effects and assisting in the transition towards a green and circular economy.

-In the area of electronic waste, the Question will adress the challenges of e-waste.
+In the area of electronic waste, the Question will address the challenges of e-waste.
 The growth of telecommunications/ICTs, especially in developing countries, has been exponential in recent years.
-Many people own more than one ICT device and replacement cycles for mobile phones and other devices are becoming shorte, leading to an increasing amounts of electronic waste (e-waste) coming from the ICT sector.
+Many people own more than one ICT device and replacement cycles for mobile phones and other devices are becoming shorter, leading to an increasing amounts of electronic waste (e-waste) coming from the ICT sector.
 Too little of this e-waste is being recycled.
-According the Global E-Waste Monitor 2017, by 2016, the world generated 44.7 million metric tonnes (Mt) of e-waste and only 20% was recycled through appropriate channels.
+According the Global E-waste Monitor 2017, by 2016, the world generated 44.7 million metric tonnes (Mt) of e-waste and only 20% was recycled through appropriate channels.

 The work of this question will be done in close collaboration and consultation with ITU-T Study Group 5 and ITU-R Study Groups.

 Find out more information about ITU-D Study Groups.

 study period 2018 – 2022.
 The Question focuses on the topics of climate change and ICT waste material, and is the result of the previous Study Questions